Stay Safe From COVID-19 This Holiday WeekendMarch 30, 2021 - Daniel Ford

-For many of us, celebrating the holidays means gathering around a table with family and friends — enjoying food and the company of the people who mean the most to us (while steering clear of politics, of course).
+For many of us, celebrating a holiday means gathering around a table with family and friends — enjoying food and the company of the people who mean the most to us (while steering clear of politics, of course).

-This year, though, the holidays won’t quite be the same.
-The COVID-19 pandemic is still very much a reality, and unfortunately there's no immediate end in sight.
-So, while few things seem better than taking a break from social distancing, taking off our masks and sharing a festive meal with loved ones, we must all continue to make safety a priority.
+And while few things seem better than taking a break from social distancing, taking off our masks and sharing a festive meal with family or friends, we must all continue to make safety a priority.

-And, even though you've already heard this, it's important to remember: Right now, large gatherings are simply not safe — even with family and friends.
+You've already heard this, but it's important to remember: Large gatherings are simply not safe — even with family and friends, even if you're vaccinated.
 However, avoiding holiday gatherings altogether might not be realistic for everyone.

 But that doesn't mean you can't have an enjoyable, scaled-down celebration while still taking measures to be safe.

-Here are tips for staying safe while celebrating this holiday season.
+Here are tips for staying safe while celebrating this holiday weekend.

 Plan ahead when picking up supplies

-Because no holiday celebration is complete without the food, grocery stores tend to be a popular destination this time of year.
+Because no holiday celebration is complete without the food, grocery stores tend to be a popular destination before a holiday.
 Rather than running the risk of visiting a packed store, make your grocery list now and beat the crowd by avoiding peak hours.
 And, when you're shopping for ingredients to make that perfect holiday meal, keep in mind that maintaining social distancing is important.

 When approaching fellow shoppers in an aisle or at the checkout counter, remember that six feet is probably further than you think — about two arm's lengths (or two shopping carts).